-BIE established two distinct categories for reporting: SCAN and Employee Incident Report.
+The School has two distinct categories for reporting with SCAN as the more serious and Incident Report as the least.

 3.3.A.
-SCAN - Where it is clear that abuse or suspected abuse has occurred to a child by an adult and the circumstances meet the definition of child abuse and/or the circumstance poses an immediate danger, or short-term threat, to a child.
-Such incidents include but are not limited to:
+SCAN - Where it is clear that abuse or suspected abuse has occurred to a student by anyone and the circumstances meet the definition of child abuse and/or the circumstance poses an immediate danger or short-term threat to a child, the incident will be considered a SCAN which includes but is not limited to:

-- Any case in which a child is subjected to sexual assault, sexual molestation, sexual exploitation, sexual contact, sexually explicit conduct, or prostitution; - Evidence of physical injury such as severe skin bruising and/or bleeding after being struck, thrown, or treated inappropriately; - Evidence of burns, fracture of any bone, subdural hematoma (head injuries), soft tissue swelling, and/or such conditions that are not justifiably explained or may not be the product of an accidental occurrence; - Confirmed or suspected malnutrition or failure to thrive; - Confirmed or suspected fighting, threatening, or inflicting bodily harm on a child; Any situation that is comparable in nature to the examples and situations identified above.
+- Any case in which a child is subjected to sexual assault, sexual molestation, sexual exploitation, sexual contact, sexually explicit conduct, or prostitution; - Evidence of physical injury such as severe skin bruising and/or bleeding after being struck, thrown, or treated inappropriately;

+- Evidence of burns, fracture of any bone, subdural hematoma (head injuries), soft tissue swelling, and/or such conditions that are not justifiably explained or may not be the product of an accidental occurrence; - Confirmed or suspected malnutrition or failure to thrive; - · Confirmed or suspected fighting, threatening, or inflicting bodily harm on a student; - Any situation that is comparable in nature to the examples and situations identified above.